jarviscanada/jarvis_data_eng_SaharSoheilian/core_java/grep/README.md

 `egrep -r .*Romeo.*Juliet.* ./data`

 # Deployment
 The JavaGrep app is dockerized for easier distribution.
-The application image tagged as **shrsoheilian/grep** and is available in hub.docker.com for download.
+The application image is tagged as **shrsoheilian/grep** and is available in hub.docker.com for download.
-Below is the steps of dockerizing Java Grep application:
+Below are the steps of dockerizing Java Grep application:

 1. create a docker hub account
 2. login to docker hub